-The Company had cash inflows from operating activities of \$16,410,000 during the twelve months ended April 30, 2021, compared to cash inflows from operations of \$13,745,000 and \$11,494,000 during the twelve months ended April 30, 2020 and 2019, respectively.
+The Company had cash inflows from operating activities of \$24,646,000 during the twelve months ended April 30, 2022, compared to cash inflows from operations of \$16,410,000 and \$13,745,000 during the twelve months ended April 30, 2021 and 2020, respectively.
+The increase in cash flows from fiscal 2021 to fiscal 2022 is primarily attributable to higher pre-tax income and an increase in cash receipts from EAM and the timing of receipts from copyright programs.
 The increase in cash flows from fiscal 2020 to fiscal 2021 is primarily attributable to higher net income and an increase in cash receipts from EAM and the timing of receipts from copyright programs.
-The increase in cash flows from fiscal 2019 to fiscal 2020 is primarily attributable to higher pre-tax income and an increase in cash receipts from copyright programs.